 - Loss of companionship, guidance, and support

-- Punitive damages for instances of willful and wanton negligence
+- Punitive damages for instances of willful and wanton negligence ore recklessness that shows conscious disregard for the safety of others

 Calculating these losses is not always simple.
 There are also emotional losses that do not come with receipts.
 Your wrongful death attorney in Richmond will help you to identify your losses, calculate their value, and build a strong case.

-Who May File a Wrongful Death Claim
+Who Are Beneficiaries In a Wrongful Death Claim

 - The surviving spouse, children, and grandchildren of the deceased